 - Press the Enter key

 - Double-click on the vector object.
-And here, prior selection is not necessary.
-This is probably the simplest way.
+No prior selection is needed here.
+This is probably the easiest way.

 - Click the left square icon (Edit Object) at the top center.